Skip to main content

 Mammals

-There are three types of African bat described by Dr. Albert Monard, who also described or contributed to the description of several new species.
-Thanks to the exceptional contributions of this former curator, the Natural History Museum boasts a very rich collection of African fauna, including a reference collection of skulls (rodents, bats, mustelids, cats, etc.).
+Three types of African bats described by Albert Monard, who also described or helped to describe many new species.
+Thanks to the exceptional contribution of this former curator, the Natural History Museum is very rich in African fauna.

 Birds

-This collection contains over 4900 birds, in the form of skins, skeletons, fragments or naturalised specimens, including a reference collection of skins and skulls.
+More than 4,900 birds, in the form of skins, skeletons, fragments or naturalized.
+Reference collection of skins and skulls.

 Reptiles

-This collection contains over 1100 reptiles, including six types described by Dr. Albert Monard.
+Over 1100 reptiles, including 6 types described by Albert Monard.

 Amphibians

-This collection contains over 900 amphibians, including six types described by Dr. Albert Monard.
+Over 900 amphibians, including 6 types described by Albert Monard.

 Fish

-This collection contains over 210 fish, including a significant proportion of fish from Angola.
+Over 210 fish, including a large proportion from Angola.

-This collection includes several tens of thousands of invertebrates, with around 66,000 insects, including scorpions, exotic beetles and many butterflies.
+Several tens of thousands of invertebrates, including around 66,000 insects.
+Scorpions, exotic beetles, numerous butterflies.

-Butterfly collections from Joss, Anton Hirsiger, St.Urban (Lucerne); Fernand Vuilleumier, Tramelan, etc.
+Butterfly collections Joss, Anton Hirsiger, St.Urban LU; Fernand Vuilleumier, Tramelan, etc.

-Riccardo Crosilla collection: a collection of several hundred micromounts and other minerals.
+Riccardo Crosilla collection: several hundred micromounts and other minerals.

-Flora and Fauna (Graptolites, Trilobites and Brachiopods) from the Paleozoic era (Cambrian – Silurian – Devonian – Carboniferous – Permian periods)
+Flora and fauna (Graptolites, Trilobites and Brachiopods) from the Paleozoic era (Cambrian – Silurian – Devonian – Carboniferous – Permian)

-Liassic fauna (Cephalopods, Bivalves and Brachiopods) from different regions of Europe (Germany and France)
+Liassic fauna (cephalopods, bivalves and brachiopods) from various European regions (Germany and France)

-In addition, there is also a significant naturalist art collection (Paul Barruel, Robert Hainard, Walter Linsenmaier, Charles-Edouard Gogler, Georges Roessinger, Louis and Marie Favre, among many others)
+In addition, there are important collections of naturalist art (Paul Barruel, Robert Hainard, Walter Linsenmaier, Charles-Edouard Gogler, Georges Roessinger, Louis and Marie Favre, and many others).